magnos-code/magnos/docs/source/theory/background.rst

    \hat{\mathbf{S}}^2 = (\hat{S}^x)^2 + (\hat{S}^y)^2 + (\hat{S}^z)^2,

-and it is easily shown that this commutes with each of the operators for the x,y and z components.
+and it is easily shown that this commutes with each of the operators for the x-,y- and z-components.

 Ladder operators
 ++++++++++++++++